maxx1559/maxx1559.github.io/_posts/2024-04-01-welcome-to-jekyll.markdown

 <link rel="stylesheet" href="/assets/custom.css">

-<h2>Final Project</h2>
-<h3>Environmental Impact of Commuting in London</h3>
+<h2>Environmental Impact of Commuting in London</h2>
-We've analyzed a dataset containing the different commuter trips people in London take to work.
+We've analyzed a dataset containing the different commuter trips people in London take to work to detect a pattern based on gathering all travelling data of people located in New York.
-<h3>The comparison between people who travel by car or other modes</h3>
+<h3>1.
+The comparison between people who travel by car or other modes</h3>
-We firstly divided individuals into two groups based on their mode of transportation: those who travel by car and those who use other transportation modes.
+We firstly divided individuals into two groups based on their mode of transportation: those who travel by car and those who use other transportation modes, mainly to see why people choose to travel by car or other modes.
+We assume travelling by car is the least environmental-friendly way.
 An interactive plot was then created to examine differences in fare type, travel purpose, and the days of the week people travel.
 <iframe src="/assets/interactive_plot.html"
     sandbox="allow-same-origin allow-scripts"
     width="100%"